yemyintsoe/WDF-Assignment/README.md

 15. What is responsive design?
 And provide some properties for implementing responsiveness in CSS.
 16. Create a simple responsive header section of a website using your own idea?

+#### Sidenote:
-#### If you think you are weak at English, just use Burmese for those answer.
+If you think you are weak at English, just use Burmese for those answer.

 #### Hornbill Information Technology